 - There is a possibility that a little dye may drip from the vagina or there can be some vaginal bleeding following the procedure.

-What do HSG Test Results Mean?
+What Do the HSG Test Results Mean?

 From the x-ray pictures, the radiologist tries to analyze if there are any irregularities in the uterus or tubal defects like dilation and blockage.
 If the x-ray displays a regular uterine shape and the inserted dye flows freely through the fallopian tubes, the test results, in that case, are thought to be normal.
-But this does not imply that the fertility is also normal.
+But this does not imply that fertility is also normal.
 It simply means that the cause of infertility could not be detected.
 Infertility which may be due to hormonal reasons is not likely to be diagnosed by HSG test.